What keeps you up at night?

 Hence, communication service providers need to open up their platforms to enable mass collaboration.
 That platform could be a product (e.g. voice), a software module (e.g. Google Maps), a transaction engine (e.g. Amazon), a data set (e.g. Customer Profile), or countless other things.

-The convergence of IT and networks is opening doors in all services strategies of operators – whether it is about complementing traditional telecom services with cloud service wraps, or influencing service execution by decoupling network intelligence and placing it within the control of business policies.
+The convergence of IT and networks is opening doors in all services strategies of operators – whether it is about complementing traditional telecommunication services with cloud service wraps, or influencing service execution by decoupling network intelligence and placing it within the control of business policies.

 The emergence of OTT providers shows us that services development has shifted from traditional networks to devices and applications.
 Clearly, IT is becoming the way that even traditional services will be modelled and operationalized, and Users are evolving from mere consumers to active participants.